Autumn Colours of Japan | Sisterhood Womens Travel

 Shizuoka - Lake Hamana (B,L,D)

-A full day of cultural experiences await us today, as we head west through Shizuoka prefecture by coach, driving through Shizuoka’s famous tea fields.
+A full day of cultural experiences awaits us today, as we head west through Shizuoka prefecture by coach, driving through Shizuoka’s famous tea fields.
 We’ll stop by a tea field known as “Chapia” or “Tea-pia”, to experience a practice known as “tea massaging”, the traditional method of preparing sencha tea.
 We enjoy a Japanese tea ceremony experience here.

 Following this, we’re headed to Hokoji Temple to enjoy Buddhist monk cuisine for lunch, and then an afternoon course of “Zazen” meditation at this same temple.

 We will then travel to our accommodation for the evening, on the shores of Lake Hamana.
 There will be an option today for participants to explore the nearby Hamamatsu Flower Park, before dinner at the hotel.
-Depending on the season, you may be treated to a full night-time illumination even at the park!
+Depending on the season, you may be treated to a full nighttime illumination even at the park!

 Overnight - Grand Mercure Lake Hamana Resort (or similar)